mydatastory-dev/projects/_reproducibility/README.txt

-It takes a research system to achieve reproducibility: Designing an integrated system to support precision health research
+It takes a research system to achieve reproducibility: Designing an integrated system to support precision health researchers

 Notes on Best Practices in Reproducible Research